 Photo by: Big Dubya

 Vulcan Hot Springs in Idaho is a wild hot spring in the beautiful Boise National Forest, about 32 miles from Cascade.
-It once used to be the largest natural hot springs pool in Idaho.
-Nowadays, the big water pool is gone, and the hot spring site is full of dirt and debris because of forest fires.
+It was once the largest natural hot springs pool in Idaho.
+The large water pool is now gone, and the area is covered in dirt and debris from forest fires.

 Vulcan Hot Springs - Geothermal Water & Soaking

-Natural mineral water pours out of the hillside at Vulcan Hot Springs at 190°F (88°C) at the source.
-As the water flows down and cools off.
+Natural mineral water pours from its hillside source at 190°F. As the water flows down and cools off.

 Beyond Hot Springs: Other Adventures

 The area around Vulcan Hot Springs is packed with things to do.
-If you’re an outdoor lover like me, you’ll never be bored.
+Those appreciating the outdoors will love it.

-Wildlife Watching: I’ve seen deer, birds, and chipmunks near the pool.
+Wildlife Watching: Deer, birds, and chipmunks are regularly sighted near where the pool used to be.

 Fishing & Hiking: The South Fork Salmon River is a great fishing spot.
 The Boise National Forest is full of hiking trails.

-Camping: There’s an unofficial camping area right by the trailhead just a mile south of Stolle Meadows.
+Camping: An unofficial camping area is right by the trailhead, just a mile south of Stolle Meadows.

-Winter Sports: If you visit in winter, bring snowshoes!
-The road can be covered in snow.
+Winter Sports: If you visit in winter, do bring your snowshoes!
+The road will likely be covered in snow.

 Vulcan Hot Springs Camping & Lodging

-You’ll find an unmarked camping area at the trailhead, but it’s all primitive with no bathrooms, no trash cans, just wide-open space.
+There is an unmarked camping area at the trailhead.
+It is primitive, with no amenities whatsoever, meaning no bathrooms or trash cans, just wide-open space.

 If you want more comfortable accommodations, you can stay in Cascade.